zzz6519003/substrate-how-to-guides/docs/02-pallet-design/randomness.md

 with a source of randomness, using the [Randomness trait][randomness-rustdocs].

 This guide would step you through making use of FRAME's Randomness trait by using it's `random` method and a nonce as a subject.
-For additional entropy to the randomness value, the last step shows how to assign the `RandomCollectiveFlip` pallet to the configuration trait of a pallet exposing some "random" type.
+For additional entropy to the randomness value, the last step shows how to assign the `RandomnessCollectiveFlip` pallet to the configuration trait of a pallet exposing some "random" type.

 ## Steps